 There are benefits not just for Lloyds, but for all the suppliers too.
-Two-and-a-half years ago, when we looked at our supplier assurance program, we sat round the table with seven or eight banks and there was a general acceptance that collaboration in this area was a good idea
+Two-and-a-half years ago, when we looked at our supplier assurance programme, we sat round the table with seven or eight banks and there was a general acceptance that collaboration in this area was a good idea

 There are glimmers of hope though, principally in areas where there is no competitive advantage to going it alone.
 One such niche where there are genuine opportunities emerging for collaboration between banks is in third-party supplier pre-qualification.

 “Why wouldn’t you?” is Lloyds Bank Group Sourcing Director Michael Whitby’s typically enthusiastic opening gambit.
 “There are benefits not just for Lloyds, but for all the suppliers too.
-Two-and-a-half years ago, when we looked at our supplier assurance program, we sat round the table with seven or eight banks and there was a general acceptance that collaboration in this area was a good idea.”
+Two-and-a-half years ago, when we looked at our supplier assurance programme, we sat round the table with seven or eight banks and there was a general acceptance that collaboration in this area was a good idea.”

 Helios was commissioned to create an online supplier assurance model on behalf of Lloyds Bank, and Metro Bank came on board as one of those early adopters.